ChunLiuNY/OnlineNewsPopularity/README.md

 Data pre-processing steps are as follows:
 * removed spaces in column names
 * URL was omitted when loading the data
-* assigned 0 or 1 values for the label
+* assigned 0 or 1 values for binary classes
 * normalized features using MinMaxScaling

 ### Feature Importance